accorneroluca/accorneroluca.github.io/_pages/about.md

   - /about.html
 ---

 I am a differential geometer.
 My main areas of expertise are the theory of Lie groupoids and multiplicative structures, Poisson and Jacobi geometry, and the geometry of PDEs.
-I am also interested in the the topology of hyperplane fields on manifolds.
+I am also interested in the topology of hyperplane fields on manifolds.

 I earned my Ph.D from Universiteit Utrecht, under the supervision of Marius Crainic.